sborgeson/SAMwrapper/README.md

-# SAMpy
+# SAMwrapper
 A high level python 2.x and 3.x wrapper around NREL's official SAM (System Advisory Model) SDK, which is low level, not very pythonic, and doesn't support python 3.
+SAM is simulation system for distributed energy projects, with the ability to configure and simulate PV, batteries, and other DER systems.
+This package provides a pythonic wrapper around their bare bones SDK.

 # External software requirements
-* Requires and wraps around the SAM SDK, which you can download and extract from: https://sam.nrel.gov/node/69515 (the path to the SDK is a SAMpy config options).
+* Requires and wraps around the SAM SDK, which you can download and extract from: https://sam.nrel.gov/node/69515 (the path to the SDK is a SAMwrapper config options).
 * Uses resource from the SAM GUI tool, which you can download and install from: https://sam.nrel.gov/download

 # Compatability